DOI-USGS/vizlab-chart-challenge-23/28_trend_eazadpour/README.md

 Date for your prompt in April: 04/28/2023

 Image:

 ![20230428_trend_eazadpour](/uploads/9467f21e2fa4e59f08424b7c10060a18/20230410_pop-culture_eazadpour.png)

 Your key takeaways (1-2 sentences each):

-Forest area is declining across the U.S., however states such as Kansas, Nebraska, Iowa, and North Dakota have seen an increase in forest area in recent years.
+Forest area is generally declining across the U.S. Notably, many states in the West & Southwest U.S. such as California, Arizona and New Mexico have seen decreases in forest area in recent years when compared to the state's 35 year mean.
+Additionally, Texas saw decreases in forest area from 2011-2014 compared to the states 35 year mean.

 Your data sources:

-Sleeter, B.M., and Selmants, P.C., 2022, Frequency of forest change across the conterminous United States from 1985-2020: U.S. Geological Survey data release, https://doi.org/10.5066/P9PRH8DQ.
+Sleeter, B.M., and Selmants, P.C., 2022, Frequency of forest change across the conterminous United States from 1985-2020: U.S. Geological Survey data release, <https://doi.org/10.5066/P9PRH8DQ>.

 Key programs and/or packages used: `library(geofacet)`